turingschool/front-end-curriculum/lessons/module-1/js-intro-to-functions.md

 ### Getting A Value from A Function

 Some functions return information to the code that called them.
-Wait - what?
 When a function performs a calculation, like 2 + 2, it will return the "answer" of 4, right?

 <section class="call-to-action">
 ### Try it out